-This prospectus is part of a registration statement on Form S-3 that we and Inergy Finance Corp. have filed with the Securities and Exchange Commission, or SEC, utilizing a "shelf" registration process or continuous offering process.
-Under this shelf registration process, we may, from time to time, sell up to \$1,000,000,000 of the securities described in this prospectus in one or more offerings.
-Each time we offer securities, we will provide you with this prospectus and a prospectus supplement that will describe, among other things, the specific amounts and prices of the securities being offered and the terms of the offering, including, in the case of debt securities, the specific terms of the securities.

-The prospectus supplement may include additional risk factors or other special considerations applicable to those securities and may also add, update or change information in this prospectus.
-If there is any inconsistency between the information in this prospectus and any prospectus supplement, you should rely on the information in that prospectus supplement.
+This prospectus is part of a registration statement that we have filed with the Securities and Exchange Commission, or "SEC," utilizing a "shelf" registration process or continuous offering process.
+Under this shelf registration process, the selling unitholder may, from time to time, sell the securities described in this prospectus in one or more offerings.
+This prospectus provides you with a general description of the securities that may be offered by the selling unitholder.
+Each time the selling unitholder sells securities, the selling unitholder is required to provide you with this prospectus and, in certain cases, a prospectus supplement containing specific information about the selling unitholder and the terms of the securities being offered.
+That prospectus supplement may include additional risk factors or other special considerations applicable to those securities.
+Any prospectus supplement may also add, update or change information in this prospectus.
+If there is any inconsistency between the information in this prospectus supplement, you should rely on the information in that prospectus supplement.

-Additional information, including our financial statements and the notes thereto, is incorporated in this prospectus by reference to our reports filed with the SEC.
+Additional information, including the financial statements of Inergy, L.P. for the fiscal year ended September 30, 2008 and the notes thereto, is incorporated in this prospectus by reference to its reports filed with the SEC.
 Please read "Where You Can Find More Information."
-You are urged to read this prospectus and any attached prospectus supplements relating to the securities offered to you, together with the additional information described under the heading "Where You Can Find More Information," carefully before investing in our common units, partnership securities or debt securities.
-To the extent information in this prospectus is inconsistent with information contained in a prospectus supplement, you should rely on the information in the prospectus supplement.
+You are urged to read this prospectus, including the "Risk Factors," and the SEC reports of Inergy, L.P. in their entirety.